-The rain to keep them green, our rugged terrain, and some great course designers make Ireland a paradise for golf lovers.
-So we thought we'd share 21 courses that you simply have to play before you die.
+Ireland a paradise for golf lovers with so countless idyllic courses so we thought we'd share 22 courses that you simply have to play before you die.

 Playing here feels about as far west as you can go without actually being in America.
 With the wild Atlantic wind blowing, you'll need your A game just to get a par.